rivtlib-dev/rivtlib.github.io/README.rst

     rv.V("""The Values method |  nosub

         The Values method assigns values to variables and evaluates equations.
-The sub or nosub setting specifies whether equations are also printed with substituted numerical values.
+        The sub or nosub setting specifies whether equations are additionally printed with substituted numerical values.

         The equal tag declares a value.
 A sequence of declared values terminated with a blank line is formatted as a table.